Farm to School

-Our vendor supplies us with promotional display items that we use to give our students the opportunity to learn about, feel, and smell the item as they go through the lunch line.
-The featured vegetable is also incorporated into the menu so the kids have the opportunity to taste it as well.
-When possible, we prepare the featured item in a variety of ways throughout the month.
+The featured vegetable is incorporated into the menu so that students have the opportunity to taste, touch and smell the produce.
+When possible, we prepare the featured produce in a variety of ways throughout the month.

 Through Peach Jar, we send out monthly menus which also include a flyer and an activity sheet about the featured veggie of the month.
 Each flyer contains fun facts about the featured vegetable as well as a kid friendly recipe you can try at home.
 Additionally, the elementary school menu also highlights a local farm that provides our produce.